-As our universities and private sector companies continue to grow and innovate and compete, I believe our government can be a partner, working to augment and accelerate their hard work.
+As our communities, universities and companies continue to grow and innovate and compete, I believe our government can be a partner, working to augment and accelerate their hard work.
 Transportation investments like South Coast Rail will give workers access to more job opportunities, and also will give each growing company access to a wider pool of employees, suppliers, and resources.
-Funding for important projects like the revitalization of Attleboro’s downtown and the development of Fall River’s waterfront will attract even more private investment in our district, as people recognize that our cities and towns are promising places to start a business, buy a home, or build a career.
+Funding for important projects like the revitalization of Attleboro’s downtown and the development of Fall River’s waterfront will attract even more private investment in our district as new neighbors start businesses, buy homes, and raise families.

 Besides fighting for local economic growth, I have worked hard to advocate for the citizens of the 4th Congressional District in Washington.
 When a local newspaper highlighted the alarming rate of cancer amongst former nuclear employees at an Attleboro Texas Instruments plant, I worked with the Department of Labor, Department of Energy and Texas Instruments to connect former employees with the health benefits available to them.
 As a result, $25 million in federal benefits have been paid out in the past 16 months alone, and the average wait time for claims processing has been reduced by 40 days.

 As communities across the Metrowest and South Coast struggle to afford the back-breaking cost of compliance with new EPA regulations, I raised this issue with the EPA Administrator in Washington and the agency’s regional field offices in New England.
 My office continues to work with the agency as well as local stakeholders to brainstorm ways local communities can be both environmentally safe and economically secure.

 When consumers across Massachusetts were slammed with skyrocketing energy bills in the face of another freezing New England winter, I led an effort, joined by Senator Markey and 14 other members from across New England, urging the Federal Energy Regulatory Commission (FERC) to fix the badly broken system by which energy rates are set across New England.